BlockchainInstituteChi/developer-bootcamp/markdownSyntax.md

  one like this.
 ```

+**HINT:**
-**HINT:**`$ Do not put unnecessary symbols at the front of these as it prevents people from copy pasting with one click`
+`$ Do not put unnecessary symbols at the front of these as it prevents people from copy pasting with double click`